 Text messages

 It has been found that text messages about skin cancer prevention and early detection are novel to induce behaviour change in young adults (Finch et al., 2015).
 The Healthy Text intervention was effective in inducting significant improvements in sun protection (Youl et al., 2015).
 Following on, text message reminders will be used for this study as an intervention.

+Sunscreen coverage measured using UV Camera

+This study will incorporate UV photography of the back of the hand and forearm of the participant to determine how much sunscreen coverage they have had during application.

 Instructions for sunscreen application